AUSTIN GARDNER

 2024 Creative Writing Through a Black Queer Lens, Evanston Township High School, Evanston, IL, Feb 7-8th

-2019 Performance and Public Practice Intern, Museum of Contemporary Art, Chicago, IL
+2019, Performance & Public Practice Intern, Museum of Contemporary Art, Chicago, IL